Home Credit Cards Is It Possible To Have Too Many Free Hotel Nights?

 by joeheg

-I realize it’s a total #firstworldproblem to be complaining about having too many hotel free night certificates.
-But I just can’t ignore the fact that by the end of the year, Sharon and I will be getting seven free nights from the various hotel credit cards that we have.
-When we had one, two or even three of these certificates a year, it was easy to burn them on a quick weekend getaway, like when I used one during my visit New Jersey for my class reunion.
+I realize it’s a total #firstworldproblem to be complaining about having too many free night certificates.
+But I just can’t ignore the fact that by the end of the year, Sharon and I will be getting eight free nights from the various hotel credit cards that we have.
+When we had one, two or even three of these certificates a year, it was easy to burn them on a quick weekend getaway, like when I used one during my visit to New Jersey for my class reunion.

-But seven?
+But eight?

 So I’m starting to wonder if I need to pare back my hotel credit cards.
 I mean, if the only reason I’m keeping a card is for a free night and I can’t use the free night, the card isn’t worth it anymore.
 Not to mention that if I’m limiting myself to a specific hotel chain to use a free night certificate, I might be missing out on staying at a better location because I don’t want to waste a free night.
 That’s the reason I don’t care about loyalty – I don’t want to be hooked to a specific brand because of a credit card certificate.